Pelevin, comics, Tom Hanks. What to see in November

-This time, there are so many potentially interesting movie premieres that we could not get by with the standard ten and chose a dozen films that attract the most attention.
+This time, there are so many potentially interesting movie premieres that Onliner could not do with the standard ten and chose a dozen films that attract the most attention.
 Half of them will be released in cinemas, and half on streaming services.
 Here is the most expensive blockbuster from Netflix, and a remake of Home Alone, and the new Ghostbusters, and a large-scale Russian fantasy about vampires, and much more.

 “The Harder It Hurts to Fall” (November 3 on Netflix)